 Born in Beirut in 1971, Gregory Buchakjian has spent years researching the heritage homes of the capital.
-Here, he talks candidly about the terrible aftermath of the Beirut explosion, the challenges being faced and shares his personal thoughts about the tragedy.
+Here, he talks candidly about the aftermath of the Beirut explosion, the challenges being faced and shares his personal thoughts on the tragedy.

 You are an art historian, photographer, author, interdisciplinary visual artist and academic, among other things.
 Did you imagine your career would develop the way it has?

 I studied art history at the University of Sorbonne.
 After I graduated, I was hired by Alba (Lebanese Academy of Fine Arts) to teach.
 It was my first job, and I still work there.
 In parallel, I published books, articles and contributions related to modern and contemporary art in Lebanon and the Arab world.

 After I was imprisoned in Egypt, I published the story, so people immediately thought I had become a writer.
 In 2006, I produced a short film titled “What, shoes?” that conveyed a specific episode from the war that raged in Lebanon.
 Many saw me as a real filmmaker, which I was not.
 Since then, I have selected the media – photography, performance, video, drawing, installation – not as a means to convey the story.
 None of this was expected.

 In 2018, you held a solo exhibition at the Sursock Museum titled “Abandoned Dwellings: Display of Systems.”
 How did this unique exhibition come about?